roidrage52/SWAPPER/README.md

 ![Request Regex Match](/images/status_request_match.png)

 ### Enable tools and auto-refresh as needed
+- **Enable Extension** Start and stop SWAPPER

-- **Enable for Tools** Choose what tools you want SWAPPER to swap out tokens.
+- **Tools** Choose what tools you want SWAPPER to swap out tokens for.

-- **Auto-refresh Settings** Change time to request new token.
+- **Enable Auto-refresh** Change time to request new token.
 Disabling `Enabling Auto-refresh` will send a new token request for each request.

 ![Tools](/images/tools.png)